jw23578/yacapp/README.md

 Typically you can use your Website in this App in Webviews and connect the Webview-Forms by a custom Menu.
 On Sites which require a Login the App forces the User to login and remembers the Login.
 Therefore a Loginadapter needs to be provided.

+## Member/Login-Area
+A content page can be configured to need a login.
+If yacApp.loginToken is not set then the LoginPage is automatically displayed

+Login for now only works with the aidoo (https://www.aidoo.de) online memberarea-login which can be called via directLogin.

+If loggedin correctly yacApp.loginToken is set an appended to all webview urls where a login is needed

 ## Deploying the App

 ### Self-hosted with Default-[yacApp]